marijnh/Eloquent-JavaScript/07_robot.md

 {{index "map method", "filter method"}}

-Then, it creates a new state with the destination as the robot's place.
+Then, it creates a new state with the destination as the robot's new place.
 But it also needs to create a new set of parcels—parcels that the robot is carrying (that are at the robot's current place) need to be moved along to the new place.
 And parcels that are addressed to the